 i.
 Proto-oncogenes: Myt1/ PIK1/ p53/ CDC25/ Cdk1/ Cyclin B?
+(0.25pts)

 ii.
 Tumor suppressor genes: Myt1/ PIK1/ p53/ CDC25/ Cdk1/ Cyclin B?
+(0.25pts)

 b) In a diploid yeast undergoing the cell cycle, you identify a Cyclin B (or M-Cyclin), which functions at the G2->M transition.
 A temperature sensitive Cyclin B mutant fails to complete cell cycle at 42°C since it arrests the cell at a particular cell cycle phase.
 Give the ploidy of the arrested cell: n/ 2n/ 4n?
+(0.25pts)

 c) Would a PIK1 temperature sensitive mutant, grown at the non-permissive temperature (42°C), progress from G2 \rightarrow M phase?
 Why or why not?
+(0.5pts with 0.25 for explanation) It will NOT progress through G2 phase since PIK1 at non-permissive temperature will not be able to inhibit Myt1/Wee1, which is critical for converting Cdk1-Cyclin B from active to inactive state.
+This will prevent G2->M transition.

 d) Cisplatin is a chemotherapeutic drug that disrupts DNA replication and thus activates the DNA damage checkpoint such as p53.
 How would the activation of this checkpoint disrupt tumor growth?
+It would do so since the cell will arrest at the G2 phase i.e. it will not be able to do a G2 -> M transition (0.5pts)

 e) Circle the amino acid that can be phosphorylated by the Cyclin D-CDK complex.
+(0.25pts)